lisagorewitdecker/immaculate-LGD/README.md

  - Go to
     [the pull requests page at github](https://github.com/chandler37/immaculater/pulls)
-    and choose 'New pull request' to create a request to merge your feature branch into `master`.
+    and choose 'New pull request' to create a request to merge your feature branch into `main`.
  - Now find a code reviewer and work with your reviewer towards consensus (making commits to your feature branch that the pull request will automagically incorporate after `git push origin HEAD`).
-When ready, just press the 'Merge' button and let the website do the actual change to `master`.
+When ready, just press the 'Merge' button and let the website do the actual change to `main`.
 You can then close the source branch on github and delete your local branch with
-	`git checkout master && git pull && git branch -d your_feature_branch_goes_here`
+	`git checkout main && git pull && git branch -d your_feature_branch_goes_here`

 When done with your feature, ensure all tests pass (`make test`) and run pylint (`make pylint` after `pip3 install pylint` (inside an activated virtualenv))